Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Capability Boundary in Hidden States

-The left subfigure of \autoref{fig:CBhidden} visualizes the classification of solvable and unsolvable questions (see \autoref{app:CBhidden} for results of all LRMs), along with the capability boundary (blue line) determined by the decision boundary of linear classifier (e.g., LDA).
-We observe that the two classes of questions are clearly separated, under random train – test splits.
-To quantify this separation, \autoref{tab:accCBhidden} shows the classification accuracy, which is consistently close to $100\%$ and robust to the choice of classifier and hyperparameters (e.g., the regularization coefficient $C$ of LR).
-These results demonstrate that the features of capability boundaries are strongly encoded in the hidden states of the last input token.
+The left subfigure of \autoref{fig:CBhidden} visualizes the classification of solvable and unsolvable questions (see \autoref{app:CBhidden} for results of all LRMs), together with the decision boundary (blue line) of a linear classifier (e.g., LDA).
+We observe that the two classes of questions are clearly separated under random train–test splits.
+To quantify this separation, \autoref{tab:accCBhidden} reports the classification accuracy, which is consistently close to $100\%$ and robust to the choice of classifier and hyperparameters (e.g., the regularization coefficient $C$ of LR).
+These results suggest that the hidden states of the last input token contain information that is predictive of eventual correctness, and thus closely related to the operational capability boundary under our evaluation setup.

+At the same time, these signals should be interpreted with care: they may partially reflect question difficulty rather than a purely intrinsic notion of capability boundary.
+We provide additional analyses and discussion of this issue in \autoref{app:whyHiddenStates}.

-Interestingly, we also observe that among solvable questions, some lie very close to the capability boundary, while others are far away.
-We compare these two cases by measuring their token usage during inference.
-Although LRMs are able to produce correct answers, the average token usage of the questions close to the boundary is $1.5$ – $2$ times longer than that far from the boundary (right subfigure of \autoref{fig:CBhidden}).
-This further supports the validity of the identified capability boundary: solvable questions closer to the boundary require longer reasoning to reach the correct answer.
+Interestingly, we also observe that among eventually solved questions, some lie very close to the classifier decision boundary, while others lie farther away.
+We quantify this distance by the probability difference assigned by the LDA classifier to the solved and unsolved classes \citep{hwang2023active}.
+We then compare these groups in terms of token usage during inference.
+Although LRMs answer both groups correctly, questions closer to the boundary require on average $1.5$--$2\times$ more tokens than those farther from the boundary (right subfigure of \autoref{fig:CBhidden}).
+This suggests that the hidden state signals are related not only to eventual correctness, but also to the amount of reasoning effort required to obtain a correct answer.

-Therefore, \textbf{\textit{the capability boundary is encoded in the hidden states of the last input token, and it also reflects the reasoning effort required to solve the question. }}
+Overall, these results indicate that \textbf{\textit{the hidden states of the last input token contain useful signals related to the operational capability boundary, and that these signals also correlate with the reasoning effort required to solve a question.}}

+Moreover, because these signals are extracted from reasoning expressions and hidden states rather than task-specific heuristics, they may extend beyond mathematical reasoning.
+We provide an analysis on a coding task in \autoref{app:coding}.